Police Misconduct

 In a police misconduct case, you may have claims against more than one party:

-The City of New York can be held liable under the Monell doctrine when the violation resulted from an official NYPD policy, a widespread departmental custom, or a failure to properly train or supervise officers.
-The NYPD is not itself a suable entity — the correct defendant is the City of New York.
-The City almost always indemnifies its officers, meaning taxpayers bear the financial cost.
-This is extensively documented in the NYC Comptroller’s annual claims report.
+The relevant government entity can be held liable under the Monell doctrine when the violation resulted from an official policy, a widespread departmental custom, or a failure to properly train or supervise officers.
+In many jurisdictions, the department itself is not a suable entity — the correct defendant is the municipality.
+In New York City, for example, the NYPD is not a suable entity; the City of New York is the correct defendant in most NYPD-related cases.
+The City almost always indemnifies its officers, meaning taxpayers bear the financial cost — a pattern extensively documented in the NYC Comptroller’s annual claims report.

 Supervisors can face personal liability when they were directly involved, knew about a pattern of misconduct and ignored it, or created conditions that made a violation likely.